1970 Chevelle SS396 & SS454

 The 1970 RPO Z25 SS396 option included the L34 396/350hp engine with the L78/375hp engine available until GM cancelled the L78 engine on October 30 of 1969 with the announced release of the LS6/450hp version of the 454 engine.
 Part of GM's letter states, "In conjunction with the release of LS6 450-hp engine, the 375-hp Engine Option L78 and the L78/L89 for use with SS 396 is in process of being cancelled, and further orders for these options should not be submitted."
 The L78 engine cars already in the pipeline were allowed to proceed until L78 engine stocks at plants were depleted.
 If there were no more L78 engines to complete orders, those orders were returned to the dealer and customers had to make a different engine choice.
 See my LS6 Registry site at http://ls6registry.com/tech/trivia.htm for more details of the cancellation of the L78 engine and release of both the LS5/360hp and LS6/450hp 454 engines.

 Contrary to popular belief bucket seats and/or gauges were not standard equipment.
-A front bench seat, no gauges (except speedometer and fuel gauge) were standard with the RPO Z25 SS396 option and the Z25 option required either the Muncie M20/M21 4-speed manual or M40 TH400 3-speed automatic.
+A front cloth/vinyl bench seat (except the El Camino got vinyl bench seat standard), no gauges (except speedometer and fuel gauge) were standard with the RPO Z25 SS396 option and the Z25 option required either the Muncie M20/M21 4-speed manual or M40 TH400 3-speed automatic.
 The RPO Z15 SS454 still did not come with bucket seats or gauges but it did mandate either the optional M22 Muncie 4-speed manual or a heavy duty M40 TH400 3-speed automatic.

 Both SS options also included a different dash than their non-SS counterparts.
 Round gauge pods housing the fuel gauge and speedometer replaced the sweep design of non-SS Chevelles.
-A word of caution here though, any V8 Malibu coupe, convertible, or El Camino could still order RPO U14 Instrument Panel gauges and get the same round gauge pod dash but it would include a tachometer, (moved) fuel gauge, speedometer, amp and water temperature gauges.
-So, a base SS-optioned Malibu would have the round gauge pods but no tachometer, no amp and no water temperature gauges unless RPO U14 was ordered in which case it got the same gauges.
+A word of caution here though, any V8 Malibu coupe, convertible, or El Camino could order RPO U14 Instrument Panel gauges and get the same round gauge pod dash and it would include a tachometer, (moved) fuel gauge, speedometer, amp and water temperature gauges.
+So, a base SS-optioned Malibu would have the round gauge pods but no tachometer, no amp and no water temperature gauges unless RPO U14 was ordered in which case it got the same gauges with the exception of the redline on the tachometer.

 It's uncertain if the clock was part of RPO U14 Instrument Panel